MartinBradbury/trihub/README.md

 ### Hero video / Home Page Content

-The hero image is a background video that auto playes on site load muted.
+The hero image is a background video that auto plays on site load muted.
 It is fully responsive on mobile and desktop and fills the viable area.
 The video has a filter to enable the site logo and text to be positioned on top and stand out.
 The remaining content on the home page comprises of responsive card elements that contain a background image and information detailing to the user what is available on the site.

 #### Hero Video Desktop
 ![Hero video Desktop](/src/assets/readme/hvdesk.png)